 - quotes from a resident calling the children “a nuisance,”

 - quotes from a different resident who says “I love hearing their happy little voices,”

 - quotes from various parents defending their children (no big surprise there, that’s what we expect parents to do)

 - and a neutral description of details you actually observed when you visited the courtyard:

 On a recent Thursday afternoon, three preschoolers played quietly in a sandbox.
 Nearby, a girl in a Wonder Woman costume chased a barefoot, bowtie-sporting boy around a picnic table shouting, “Jacob, I want to kiss you!”

 Let’s imagine that while you are covering this story, a resident jumps out of her doorway and shouts that she’s called police dozens of time to report property damage, and that it’s these unsupervised children who caused it.

-Let’s further imagine that when you ask for her name, she says she’s afraid to give it because she fears for her safety.
+Let’s further imagine that when you ask this woman for her name, she says she’s afraid to give it because she fears for her safety.

 What do you do report?
 Here are some options.

 - Police have received dozens of reports that unsupervised children were damaging property.